-Regulated wood packing materials, including crates, pallets, boxes, and pieces of wood used to support or brace cargo (dunnage), must be heat treated or fumigated with methyl bromide, and include a mark that certifies the wood has completed the required treatment.
+Regulated wood packing materials, including crates, pallets, boxes, and pieces of wood used to support or brace cargo (dunnage), must be heat-treated or fumigated with methyl bromide and include a mark that certifies the wood has completed the required treatment.

 Compliant wood packing materials must be identified with the registered ISPM-15 markings.

-A shipment accompanied by a phytosanitary certificate indicating that the wood has been treated will not be acceptable if the wood does not bear the appropriate markings.
-The ISPM-15 standard applies to softwood and hardwood packing materials, but does not apply to wood-based products, such as plywood, particle board or oriented strand board, which are created using glue, heat, pressure or a combination thereof.
+CBP will not accept a shipment, whether or not it is accompanied by a phytosanitary certificate, if the wood does not bear the appropriate markings.
+The ISPM-15 standard applies to softwood and hardwood packing materials.
+However, it does not apply to wood-based products such as plywood, particleboard, or oriented strand board, created using glue, heat, pressure, or combination processes.

-Domestically, the spread of invasive species is propagated through the
+Domestically, the spread of invasive species is propagated through the transport of untreated (raw) wood, often used for firewood, across state lines, and into uninfected areas.
+Thirty states have imposed various levels of quarantine as a result of the Emerald Ash Borer and other invasive species.

-Transport of untreated (raw) wood, often used for firewood, across state lines and into uninfected areas.
-Thirty states have imposed various levels of quarantine as a result of the Emerald Ash Borer and other invasive species .The risk to agriculture in the countries that these pests invade is nearly incalculable.
-Since the introduction of Dutch Elm Disease (spread by the Elm Bark beetle), 75% of the native Elm population in the U.S. has been lost, despite the costs borne by communities nation-wide to remove and destroy infected trees.
-1.2 billion trees have been lost to the Asian Longhorn Beetle and 8.7 billion trees are at risk from the Emerald Ash Borer.
-Stinkbugs and Spotted Lantern flies attack crops as well as trees, putting fruit and vegetable harvests at risk in the infected areas.
-The costs incurred by farmers and local communities in interdiction efforts runs into the billions.
+Agriculture risk in the countries these pests invade is nearly incalculable.
+Since the introduction of Dutch Elm Disease (spread by the Elm Bark beetle), 75% of the native Elm population in the U.S. has been lost, despite the costs borne by communities nationwide to remove and destroy infected trees.
+In addition, 1.2 billion trees have been lost to the Asian Longhorn Beetle, and 8.7 billion trees are at risk from the Emerald Ash Borer.
+Stinkbugs and Spotted Lantern flies attack crops and trees, putting fruit and vegetable harvests in jeopardy in the infected areas.
+The costs incurred by farmers and local communities in interdiction efforts run into the billions.

-Although the USDA has been actively enforcing ISPM-15 standards since 2009, U.S. Customs and Border Protection announced in 2017 that they would also issue penalties to importers found in violation of the standards under the statutes for Fraud, Negligence and Gross Negligence (19 U.S. Code § 1592).
-Instances of importers being issued penalties up to the value of their imported cargo have risen in the second half of 2019 and continue to increase.
+Although the USDA has been actively enforcing ISPM-15 standards since 2009, U.S. Customs and Border Protection announced in 2017 that they would also issue penalties to importers found in violation under the statutes for Fraud, Negligence, and Gross Negligence (19 U.S. Code § 1592).
+As a result, penalties have risen in the second half of 2019 and continue to increase.